 Walk from the pedestrian area to the river on Avenida Quinto Centenario.
 Cross the river where there is a roundabout at the end of Avenida de Colón.
 After the bridge, follow Calle La Cruz, keeping left.
 After about 500 metres you will reach a fence and this sign.
 The place might seem a bit messy but this is the place.

 The first of the trail is an ascent of a couple of hundred metres and it might feel strenuous and difficult.
-Take your time and rest, especially if it is warm.
+Take your time especially if it is warm.

 After reaching the plateau you have some 3 kilometres easy walk along the coast with beautiful views of San Sebastian and Tenerife.